 This article is reproduced from Lycoming's web site.
-An index of similar articles is here.
+The appropriate Service Instruction is here

 Most people seem to operate on the philosophy that they can best get their money's worth from any mechanical device by treating it with great care.
 This is probably true, but in many cases it is necessary to interpret what great care really means.
 This is particularly applicable when considering the break-in of a modern, reciprocating aircraft engine.
 Aircraft owners frequently ask about the proper procedures for run-in of a new or remanufactured engine so they can carefully complete the required steps.
 Many of these recommended break-in procedures also apply to engines which have been overhauled or had a cylinder replaced.

 The first careful consideration for engine run-in is the oil to be used.
 The latest revision of Textron Lycoming Service Instruction 1014 should be consulted for this information.
 The basic rule which applies to most normally aspirated Lycoming piston engines is simple; use straight mineral oil of the proper viscosity for the first fifty hours or until oil consumption stabilizes.
 Then switch to ashless dispersant (AD) oil.

 The exceptions to the basic rule above are the O-320-H and the O/LO-360-E series.
 These engines may be operated using either straight mineral oil or ashless dispersant oil; however, if the engine is delivered with ashless dispersant oil installed, it must remain on ashless dispersant oil.
 The Textron Lycoming oil additive P/N LW-16702 must be added to the O-320-H and O/LO-360-E engines at airframe installation, and every 50 hours thereafter or at every oil change.
 An FAA-approved lubricating oil that contains, in the proper amount, an oil additive equivalent to LW-16702 will meet the requirements for the additive as stated in Lycoming Service Instruction No. 1014M.